thibaultduponchelle/q2a-markdown-editor-latex/README.md

 Check out my [WYSIWYG Math Formulas Editor](https://github.com/thibaultduponchelle/q2a-ckeditor-latex) which is **same same but different** (but more important it is working and tested with 1.8.2) :smile:

+It looks like this but I repeat, it is BROKEN :sob:
 ![](screenies/foolef.png)

 Disclaimer